VU-HMS/Tutorial-stabilizing-walking/README.md

 # Tutorial-stabilizing-walking

-This repository contains the matlab and python implementation of the methods presented in "Assessment of stabilizing feedback control of walking, a tutorial" [add doi].
+This repository contains the matlab and python implementation of the methods presented in "Assessment of stabilizing feedback control of walking, a tutorial" (https://doi.org/10.1101/2023.09.28.559516).
 In this tutorial paper we analyse the relation between COM state and (1) ground reaction force, (2) foot placement and (3) ankle moments during walking.

 ## Control of horizontal ground reaction forces